openhab/openhabian/docs/openhabian.md

 If you cannot connect to this address, go to `http://10.41.0.1`.
 On that page you can select the SSID of the network you want to connect your system to.
 Provide the password and press the button.
-Note that as soon as you do, the wlan0 IP address changes so your mobile browser will not be able to provide you any feedback if that worked out.
+Note that as soon as you do, the wlan0 IP address of your system changes so your mobile browser will not be able to provide you any feedback if that worked out.
 Try to ping the new system's hostname (default is `openhabian`) or check DHCP on your router if your openHABian system appeared there.
-For more information on this feature see [comitup-cli](https://davesteele.github.io/comitup/).
 You can use `sudo comitup-cli` inside openHABian to change networks and eventually remove network credentials.
 Note the hotspot may not only become available during installation: it will remain on standby and will show up again every time your `wlan0` interface is losing connectivity.
+For more information on hotspot functions see [comitup-cli](https://davesteele.github.io/comitup/).
+Most behavior can be tweaked by setting parameters (such as a default password) in `/etc/comitup.conf`.
-The hotspot feature is known to work on RPi-0W, RPi-3, and RPi-4 but is known to often expose problems with Wi-Fi USB adapters.
+The hotspot feature is known to work on RPi0W, RPi3, and RPi4 but is known to often expose problems with Wi-Fi USB adapters.

 #### Disable zram